ziweny11/ziweny11.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a graduate student in Computer Science at Carnegie Mellon University, specializing in Computer Vision and 3D Reconstruction.
-My research focuses on developing novel approaches for photorealistic environment modeling and multi-robot collaboration.
+I’m a Master student in Computer Science at Carnegie Mellon University, advised by Prof. Fernando De la Torre.
+I received my B.S. in Artificial Intelligence from CMU in May 2025, and previously worked with Prof. Matt Johnson-Roberson.

-Currently, I am working on **PhotoReg**, a framework for photometrically registering multiple 3D Gaussian Splatting models using 3D foundation models.
-This work addresses the critical challenge of fusing multiple photorealistic reconstructions into coherent, unified models that can be used by robot teams for collaborative environment understanding.

-My research interests include:
-- **3D Computer Vision**: Gaussian Splatting, 3D reconstruction, photometric registration
-- **Robotics**: Multi-robot systems, environment representation, autonomous navigation
-- **Machine Learning**: Foundation models, depth estimation, photometric optimization
-- **Computer Graphics**: Real-time rendering, photorealistic visualization

-I am passionate about bridging the gap between theoretical computer vision research and practical robotic applications.
-My work aims to enable robots to build and share hyper-realistic representations of their environments, making human-robot collaboration more intuitive and effective.

-When I'm not working on research, I enjoy developing open-source tools and exploring new technologies in computer vision and robotics.
+My research lies at the intersection of 3D computer vision, deep learning, and their applications, where I focus on developing novel approaches and efficient representations for photorealistic scene modeling and 3D reconstruction.